| During our ferry journey

 isolated island napping in fields, walking along beaches, chatting with fishermen, and sitting 600 feet above sea level, watching

 farm animals graze between the rolling green hills.
+Our tour of the west islands proved

 just as spectacular.
 The Beast drove between mountainous sand dunes, along stretches of sandy beaches and